Relic density and PAMELA events in a heavy wino dark matter model with Sommerfeld effect: Acknowledgements

 \section{Acknowledgements}

 We thank Manuel Drees for many helpful comments and discussions.
-DPR acknowledges partial financial support from BRNS(DAE) under the Raja Ramanna fellowship scheme.
-This work was started as a working group project during WHEPP XI at PRL, Ahmedabad.
+DPR acknowledges partial financial support from INSA under the senior scientist scheme.
+This work was started as a working group project during WHEPP XI at PRL, Ahmedabad and advanced further during the NIUS Summer camp at HBCSE(TIFR),Mumbai.